whitewhale/ClientModules/livewhale-client-modules/ems/README.md

 	);

 - Open your config.php.
-- Add an entry to the CREDENTIALS array for your EMS credentials:
+- Add an entry to the CREDENTIALS array for your EMS credentials (username/password or client ID /secret):
 	'EMS'=>array(
 		'username'=>'myuser',
 		'password'=>'mypassword'